everx-labs/ton-nfc-client/docs/FuntionsList.md

         {"message":"done","status":"ok"}

-### CardActivationApi functions
+### Functions related to card activation

 When user gets NFC TON Labs security card  at the first time, the applet on the card is in a special state.
 It waits for user authentication.
 And the main functionality of applet is blocked for now.
 At this point you may call all functions from previous subsections.

-And also some special functions are available in CardActivationApi.
-They are necessary to complete card activation (see Card activation section in README).
+And also some special functions are available to complete card activation.

-- **turnOnWallet(newPin : String, authenticationPassword : String, commonSecret : String, initialVector : String)**
+- **turnOnWallet(newPin, authenticationPassword, commonSecret, initialVector)**

     This function makes TON Labs wallet applet activation.
 After its succesfull call applet will be in working personalized state (so getTonAppletState() will return {"message":"TonWalletApplet is personalized.","status":"ok"}).